microsoft/DirectXShaderCompiler/README.md

 Note: Instead of building manually, you can download the artifacts built by Appveyor for the latest master branch at [here](https://ci.appveyor.com/project/antiagainst/directxshadercompiler/branch/master/artifacts).

+Note: If you intend to build from sources on Linux/macOS, follow [these instructions](docs/DxcOnUnix.rst).

 Before you build, you will need to have some additional software installed.
 This is the most straightforward path - see [Building Sources](https://github.com/Microsoft/DirectXShaderCompiler/wiki/Building-Sources) on the Wiki for more options, including Visual Studio 2015 and Ninja support.

 * [Git](http://git-scm.com/downloads).